Ulfenknulfen/Beepblaster-1.0-2.0/README.md

 The Beepblaster "Beeptable" Module for
 Waveblaster Connector

+Beepblaster 1.0 is a Mono-Module,
+Beepblaster 2.0 is a Module with Stereo Support.

 The Module supports 16 Voice, GM1.0, and modulates Sound over PWM.

-It's a fun Project 😀

 The Software is based on Daniel Lehenauer' Github Project : https://github.com/DLehenbauer/arduino-midi-sound-module